AbiosGaming/go-sdk-v2/README.md

 import "github.com/AbiosGaming/go-sdk-v2/v3"
 ```

+and the go module system should find the package for you on your next build.

 Use the function `abios.New(username, password string)` to create a new instance of the
 abios struct and authenticate with the given credentials.